SeasonalForecastingEngine/SeaVal/scripts/SeaValDocumentation/bookdown/_book/03-data_import_and_processing.md

 ### Example: Upscaling observations {#us-obs}

 Here we prepare a dataset for evaluating tercile forecasts for the MAM season: In our example data directory `data_dir` (given above) there are three datasets we need to combine to this end.
 Predictions, past observations and the 2021-observation.
-Note that we require past observations in order to find the climatology terciles, so that we can check whether the observed rainfll at a gridpoint is indeed 'high' or 'low' for that gridpoint., Our main challenge is that the 2021-observation file looks quite different from the others.
+Note that we require past observations in order to find the climatology terciles, so that we can check whether the observed rainfall at a gridpoint is indeed 'high' or 'low' for that gridpoint., Our main challenge is that the 2021-observation file looks quite different from the others.
 In particular it is on a grid with higher resolution.